Escq1/project1_unmanned_devices/README.md

 This Project contains a Python class ImageProc that provides various image processing functionalities.
 The class is designed to work with images in both black and white and color formats.

 - `__init__(self, filename)`: This is the initializer method for the `ImageProc` class.
 It takes a string argument `filename` which is the path to the image file.
-This method loads the image, stores it in the `img` instance variable, and also stores the mode and size of the image, and the separated color channels if the image is in color mode.
+This method loads the image, stores it in the `img` instance variable, and also stores the mode of the image.

 ```python
 """